1. What is direct and indirect marketing?

 “Indirect marketing is the process of communicating brand cues after developing recognition as a brand through direct marketing tools.” as Shehzadi, et al. (2010) states.

 However, to attract and retain customers, companies have to provide affordable and quality products/services and implement sales promotion strategies such as discounts or BOGOF (buy one, get one free).
-They connect customers emotionally with products and strong relationships are built and maintained.
+They connect customers emotionally with products to build and maintain strong relationships with them.

-Direct marketing implies important advertising methods that support the selling process:
+Direct marketing involves advertising methods that support the selling process:

 1. Door-to-door selling